 1950s neck scarf

-Today we take a look at vintage scarf styles in spring and summer weights and how they were worn through each decade 1920s, 1930s, 1940s, 1950s, and 1960s.
-Later this year, we will learn about winter weight scarves and accessories.
+Today we take a look at vintage scarf styles in spring and summer weights and how they were worn through each decade 1920s, 1930s, 1940s, 1950s, 1960s and 1970s.
+Learn about vintage winter weight scarves and accessories too.

 Vintage scarves have been an essential accessory in women’s wardrobes for years.
 They have the power to add a pop of color to an otherwise plain outfit, tame unruly hairstyles, and even to add a layer of warmth.
 Scarves really began to soar in popularity in the 20th century.
 Prior to that, women often wore shawls (essentially larger versions of scarves).
 These were most popular during the 19th century, and dipped in and out of favor according to changes in popular silhouette.